 Dr. Pierson trained in psychiatry at Friera Hospital in London, England, starting in 1956 while he was still working in the general medical practice.
 The training covered hypnotherapy and psychotherapy with a specialized focus on alcoholics.
 Dr. Pierson became a surgical resident at Doctors Hospital in New York City from October 1958 to June, 1959.
 He followed up with a psychiatric residency at State Hospital at the University of Iowa starting in July of 1959 until June of 1960.
 He completed his second and third year of his psychiatric residency at Pontiac State Hospital in Pontiac, Michigan.
 Dr. Pierson was the Staff Psychiatrist from November of 1962 to March of 1963 at the Pontiac State Hospital.
 Dr. Pierson also served as the Clinical Director at The Eastern State Hospital in Williamsburg, Virginia where he established and managed a new treatment unit for alcoholics.
 Dr. Pierson was the Clinical Director of Western State Hospital in Hopkinsville Kentucky, when he was offered the position of Director of the Mental Health Clinic in Chatham.

 Dr. Pierson married Margot Pollock on September 29th, 1964 in Clarksville, Tennessee.
-She was born on the 1st of August, 1922 in England.
+Mrs. Pierson was born on the 1st of August, 1922 in England.
 It was a second marriage for both parties.
 Dr. and Mrs. Pierson had 2 children including a son named Peter Hamilton Pierson.
 The couple separated in 1969 and they divorced in 1971.

 Dr. Pierson moved to Chatham in September of 1967, where he assumed the position as the Director of the Mental Health Clinic at the Public General Hospital in Chatham.
 Dr. Pierson was the first director of the newly formed unit.